AdobeDocs/analytics-platform.en/help/analysis-workspace/c-panels/average-minute-audience-panel.md

 ## Access the Media average minute audience panel

-1. In Analysis Workspace, go to a report suite that has Media Analytics components enabled.
+1. In Analysis Workspace, go to a report suite that has components enabled from the Streaming Media Collection Add-on.

 1. In the left nav, select the **Panels** icon.